What you need to know about SFCM steps to maintain a healthy campus, updated here as needed.

 This post is to provide campus-wide updates in addition to the communications that have been emailed to students, parents, faculty and staff:

-All performances are suspended through April 5.
+All performances are suspended until further notice.
 Students who have recitals planned during this time may choose to reschedule if they wish, and our goal is to have all graduating student recitals completed before the end of the semester.
 Some events have been postponed while other, online events are being created regularly, such as the new Tiny Dorm Concerts.

 Please visit the performance calendar for details on each specific event.

-All in-person Pre-College instruction will move online starting Saturday, April 4 pending further notice.
+All in-person Pre-College instruction moved online starting Saturday, April 4.
 Any missed lessons or classes over the previous weeks will be rescheduled and move online as well.
-Open Classroom Day has been postponed to the end of the school year.
+Open Classroom Day has been postponed.

 COLLEGIATE ONLINE LEARNING